epointal/lf-hiker/readme.txt

 7. You can change the default configuration in tab: `Settings → Lf-hiker`

 == Changelog ==
+= 1.8.2 =
+ * Fixed: trouble position of gpx dom block and list block
+ * Fixed: trouble with map when tabs (map only on top left corner)

 = 1.8.1 =
  * Fixed: no icon for way point